theeyesneverlie28/BikeSharingSystemsinParis_DA/README.md

 PCA.
 Finally, we will implement various clustering methods to detect the structure of the data, in particular, finding different groups of stations corresponding to different features.
 From there, it is possible to predict in a relative way the user group corresponding to each station.

+#### Operating environment

+The code is written under the form of Jupyter Notebook file.
+We used not only Python but also R to solve the problem.
+To be able to implement the code.
+You need to have the Jupyter Kernel that could compile Python and R.
+All the required package is listed in requirements.txt